Impact

 In Our Prayers

 Praying “Father, thank you for dying on the cross for our sins” is not incorrect, but it is incomplete.
-He died on the cross for our sins SO THAT we might point to God and glorify Him.
+He died on the cross for our sins so we might point to God and glorify Him.

 In Our Blessings

-• Cats focus on gathering all of God’s blessings with a bucket.
+• Cat Christians focus on gathering all of God’s blessings with a bucket.
 And once they have them, they keep them.

-• Dogs gather as many blessings as they can from God and pass them on to others.
+• Dog Christians gather as many blessings as they can from God and pass them on to others.
 They know that the blessings are meant to go through them to others.

 Worship

-• Dogs worship God primarily for who He is.
+• Dog Christians worship God primarily for who He is.

-• Cats worship God primarily for what He’s done for them.
+• Cat Christians worship God primarily for what He’s done for them.

 Tessara

 Why all these differences?
 Dogs study “Theology” while Cats study “MEology.”
 Dogs see God’s glory as a stained glass window.
 Each piece of glass is called a “tessera.”
-Each tessera uniquely displays God’s glory, such as the animal kingdom, the family unit, taste, the stars.
-“Glory is any revelation or expression of His excellency in His presence, creativity and/or character” One way God chooses to reveal His glory is through blessing us!
+Each tessera uniquely displays God’s glory, such as the animal kingdom, the family unit, taste, and the stars.
+“Glory is any revelation or expression of His excellency in His presence, creativity, and/or character.”
+One way God chooses to reveal His glory is through blessing us!

 Satan’s Strategy